HSLdevcom/bultti-db/README.md

 If you need to add tables from JORE, these commands may be useful.

-Look for the data you need in the JORE database with the following commands:
+Look for the data you need in the JORE database with the following commands.
+Get the login from the team and tunne though a server with ports open to the internal IP.

 ### List tables